-Potential articles were limited to randomized controlled trials, cohort studies, and crosssectional and case-control studies, published from 2010 to 2022.
+Potential articles were limited to randomized controlled trials, cohort studies, cross-sectional and case-control studies, published from 2010 to 2022.
 The review included all articles reporting on factors such as knowledge, attitudes, behaviors, beliefs, perceptions, and practices about infectious diseases among seafarers on ships, ferries, or expedition vessels.
-Articles that contained insufficient information or were missing the outcome of interest, as well as editorial reports, systematic reviews, and case reports were excluded from the review.
-The full inclusion and exclusion criteria are presented in File 3.
+Articles that contained insufficient information or were missing the outcome of interest, were excluded from the review.
+In addition, editorial reports, systematic reviews, and case reports were excluded from the review.
+The full inclusion and exclusion criteria is presented in Table 3.